jax-ex/envious/README.md

   secret_key_base: System.fetch_env!("SECRET_KEY_BASE")
 ```

-## Helpers
+## Environment Variable Helpers

-Envious includes a `Envious.Helpers` module with convenient functions for extracting and converting environment variables in your configuration files.
-These helpers work with `System.get_env/1` and are designed to be used after loading your `.env` file.
+Envious includes `Envious.Env` with convenient functions for extracting and converting environment variables in your configuration files.
+These functions work with `System.get_env/1` and are designed to be used after loading your `.env` file.

+You can import them with `use Envious` or `import Envious.Env`.

 ### Value Extraction Functions